Joseph Strickland: Removal from office

 On November 11, 2023, Francis removed Strickland as bishop of Tyler, appointing Bishop Joe Vásquez as apostolic administrator in his place.
 That same day, Cardinal Daniel DiNardo, Archbishop of Galveston-Houston, issued a statement saying that after an investigation into "all aspects of [Strickland's] governance and leadership", it was concluded that "the continuation in office of Bishop Strickland was not feasible", and that the Dicastery for Bishops and Francis decided that Strickland should be asked to resign.
 DiNardo stated that this request was presented to Strickland on November 9, 2023, but Strickland refused and consequently he was forcibly removed.

 In an online interview given several hours after his dismissal, Strickland stated that he was uncertain of the exact reason he was removed from office, "except I've threatened some of the powers that be with the truth of the Gospel".
 Strickland encouraged Catholics upset by the decision to pray for Francis and remain members of the church.
-In another interview, Strickland urged Catholics “to be more faithful than ever, not allowing [his dismissal] to pull them back from living faithfully and vibrantly and joyful,” and to pray “for the deep abiding conversion of Pope Francis and of all of us to a deeper relationship with the Sacred Heart of Christ.”
+In another interview, Strickland urged Catholics "to be more faithful than ever, not allowing [his dismissal] to pull them back from living faithfully and vibrantly and joyful," and to pray "for the deep abiding conversion of Pope Francis and of all of us to a deeper relationship with the Sacred Heart of Christ."

-Bishop Athanasius Schneider, in a June 2024 interview with Religion News Service, described Strickland's removal as being "insubstantial and disproportionate."